-The Summer Symposium is a two-day annual conference of post-graduate research papers which takes place at a different university each year in early Summer.
+The Summer Symposium is a two-day annual conference highlighting post-graduate and doctoral research.It takes place at a different university each year in early Summer.

 Call for Papers

 This event is for those engaged with post-graduate and and doctoral research around art history and visual culture.

 From anatomical interest to abstract manifestations, the body persists in being a source of physical and conceptual interest.
 The representation of the body has attracted a renewed interest in recent decades in correspondence with the latest scientific and technological developments in areas such as computer science, genetic engineering and digital image processing.
 Historically and politically fraught, the body has often become an intersectional point for science, art, philosophy and a wide range of artistic and scientific practices inform the way we imagine and visualise the body, and subsequently have represented it in art.